microsoft/hands-on-lab-acs-teams/docs/workshop.md

 ### Test the chat

-You can now start the frontend again by running the following commands:
+To test your implementation, start the frontend again by running the following commands:

 ```bash
 cd src/acs-to-external/front